 The American network of demagogues known as Black Lives Matter normally aims its venom at those here who get in its way.
 But the group also acts globally.
 Operating on the old adage, “The enemy of my enemy is my friend,” this instant mob service is forging ties with a worldwide anti-Israel campaign, Boycott, Divestment and Sanctions, or BDS.
 Claiming the high moral ground, BDS is committed to the destruction of Israel in the name of “justice” for neighboring Palestinian Arabs.
 It views Israel much as Black Lives Matter views America: a white colonial occupation force oppressing “people of color.”
-The two groups are a match.
-Yet their political synergy is dangerously naïve.
+The two groups are an ideal match for practicing demagoguery.

 Black Lives Matter (BLM) got off the ground during the summer of 2013 in the wake of a wholly justified Florida jury verdict not to convict a white neighborhood crime patrol volunteer, George Zimmerman, who had been viciously assaulted by a black teenager, Trayvon Martin.
 Convinced that this was a case of murder, these errant knight activists set about laying the infrastructure for a new brand of political radicalism exceeding even that of Old Guard mentors such as Al Sharpton and Jesse Jackson.
 The organization achieved national prominence the following year, leading on-site street demonstrations in the St. Louis suburb of Ferguson, Missouri.
 A white police officer, Darren Wilson, had shot to death a large young black attacker, Michael Brown, also in self-defense.
 Despite enormous pressure from local and national blacks, and from the Eric Holder-led U.S. Justice Department, a St. Louis County grand jury in November 2014 decided not to indict Wilson.
 It was the right call.
 There was no convincing evidence that Officer Wilson had gratuitously shot Brown.
 And eyewitness accounts from local blacks were confused, contradictory and at times invented out of thin air, including Brown’s supposed last words, “Hands up, don’t shoot.”
 St. Louis-area blacks responded by setting fire to more than a dozen local businesses.
 Not only did Black Lives Matter organizers do nothing to discourage the riot, they did much to foment it.